5 Critical Cyber Threats Facing the Education Sector and How to Prevent Them

 Every additional app students and teachers use opens more doors for hackers.
 If someone — like you — doesn’t monitor all that SaaS activity, it’s easier for a hacker to slip in.

-How to prevent it: Build a data loss prevention (DLP) strategy for your education clients.
-This helps ensure their data is protected even if an app is breached.
+How to prevent it: Build a data loss prevention (DLP) strategy.
+This helps ensure data is protected even if an app is breached.

-How SaaS Alerts Helps You Keep Your Education Clients Safe
+How SaaS Alerts Helps You Keep You Safe

 Better visibility: Machine learning pattern detection allows you to monitor behavior patterns — and identify potential breaches as soon as they occur.

 Nonstop protection: Even when you’re off the clock, SaaS Alerts keeps watch.
-With 24/7 monitoring and automated response, you can feel confident your clients are protected even at night or on weekends.
+With 24/7 monitoring and automated response, you can feel confident you’re are protected even at night or on weekends.

 Automated remediation: Our Respond module automatically locks accounts if they’re breached.
 When students’ data is at risk, every second counts.